LeanKit-Labs/drudgeon/README.md

 		// data.stdout - data written to stdout
 	} )
 	.then( function( output ) {
-		// output is an array of all data written to stdout or stderr } )
+		// output is a hash of all data written to stdout or stderr keyed by step name } )
 	.then( null, function( output ) {
+		// output.failedStep will be the name of the step that failed
-		// output is an array of all data written to stdout or stderr } );
+		// output is a hash of all data written to stdout or stderr keyed by step name } );
 ```